epccs/RPUlux/BlinkLED/README.md

 # Notes

-Elliot Williams of <http://hackaday.com/2016/03/15/embed-with-elliot-microcontroller-makefiles> got me looking at Makefiles now I can compile over an SSH connection to my Linux machines, (I use both Raspibn and Ubuntu).

-DigitalPin.h was hacked from William Greiman into plain C, but it still looks a little like Wiring.
+pin_num.h was hacked from William Greiman work (https://github.com/greiman) into plain C, but it still looks a little like Wiring.